 The following example course progression is for a student enrolled in the Graduate Certificate of Transport Management:

 Please Note: The information listed in this program of study example is meant as a guide only.
 Students should always check the requirements for individual units of study before enrolling.
-Students are usually able to complete the units of study for their course in different sequences to that listed above (including studying in Summer or Winter School sessions).
 You are advised to plan your program based upon your individual needs and to contact the Student Information Office if you need any assistance in planning your progression in your course.